 Based on the assessment described in this Planning Study, the recommended solution to solve the critical capacity, reliability, and resiliency needs of the Valley South System is the ASP.
-This recommendation is discussed in Section 10.0 of this Planning Study and is driven by the following factors21:
+This recommendation is discussed in Section 10.0 of this Planning Study and is driven by the following factors2129:

 - Comprehensive Solution to Meeting Project Objectives: The Valley South System requires a comprehensive solution to address its distinct system needs.
 The system that has evolved from a series of short-term solutions is no longer adequate to serve SCE customers in this region and is critically deficient from the perspective of capacity, reliability, and resiliency.
-ASP provides a comprehensive, long term solution that most effectively meets all of the objectives defined at the onset of the project proceedings for the Valley South System. - System Performance Improvement: - o ASP ranks highest among all of the alternatives in achieving over 95% improvement in the system capacity, reliability and resiliency performance in serving the needs of the region through 2048, while other alternatives achieve at most 69% of the available benefits.
-Similar difference are seen in performance over an initial ten year period through 2028. - o The analysis shows that eight of the alternatives violate N-1 planning criteria under the 10-year load forecast22 requiring additional projects to meet system planning criteria.
-The ASP does not violate N-1 planning criteria until the year 2038. - Cost Effectiveness: In the cost-benefit analysis of several alternatives, ASP was found to be superior to all other alternatives from the perspective of incremental benefit-to-cost ratio and second in respect to overall benefit-to-cost ratio.
-The only project ranked higher than ASP on an absolute benefit-to-cost basis (i.e., the Mira Loma Alternative) would require a
+ASP provides a comprehensive, long term solution that most effectively meets all of the objectives defined at the onset of the project proceedings for the Valley South System. - System Performance Improvement: ASP ranks highest among all of the alternatives in achieving over 9596% improvement in the system capacity, reliability and resiliency performance in serving the needs of the region through 2048, while other alternatives achieve at most 6983% of the available benefits.
+Similar differencedifferences are seen in performance over an initial ten -year period through 2028. - o The analysis shows that eight of the alternatives violate N-1 planning criteria under the 10-year load forecast22requiring additional projects to meet system planning criteria.
+The ASP does not violate N-1 planning criteria until the year 2038. - Cost Effectiveness: In the cost-benefit analysis of several alternatives, ASP was found to have a benefit-to-cost ratio that was much greater than 1 and near the top of the range of alternatives.
+ASP was found to be superior to all other alternatives from the perspective of incremental benefit-to-cost ratioand second in respect to overall benefit-to-cost ratio.
+The only project, which weighs the cost effectiveness of the higher benefits of ASP relative to other alternatives.
+Those projects ranked near or higher than ASP on an absolute benefit-to-cost basis (i.e., the Mira Loma Alternative) would require a subsequent project or DER solution in the 2031 time frame to maintain compliance with SCE planning standards, resulting in higher present value costs than ASP while still providing lower present value benefitsdo not meet project objectives, are very short-term solutions, and/or have substantial risks associated with licensing and implementation. - Optionality and Risk: The ASP solution is more robust than the other alternatives from the perspective of potential variations in future load growth and other risks and uncertainties, and its cost effectiveness relative to other alternatives is not significantly affected in future planning scenarios with lower load or lower cost NWAs.
+ASP has lower risk of cost increases than alternatives that have not been subject to years of design, analysis, and stakeholder engagement as has been the case for ASP.